Everything You Need to Know about Medicare Part A and Part B

 https://secure.ssa.gov/ICON/main.jsp

-Because of Covid-19 most people are finding that there are really only two options to sign up as their local Social Security Office are not allowing for in person visits.
+Because of COVID-19, most people find that there are only two options to sign up as their local Social Security Office does not allow in-person visits.
 Please check with your local Social Security office to see if they are open if this is your preferred method of signing up for Medicare.

 What is Medicare Part A?